JitinCoder/JS_Tech_Doc/README.md

 --> CSS

-<b>Structure Of the Page</b>
+<b>Structure of the Page</b>

-  1.Navigation Bar which provides link to different sections of the page.
+  1. Navigation Bar which provides link to different sections of the page.

-  2. Main Section
+  2. Main Section.
 Main part is divided into

         a.
-Section
+Section.

         b.
-Heading
+Heading.

         b.
-Article followed by Paragraph
+Article followed by Paragraph.

         c.
-Pointers in for of List & Code whenever required
+Pointers in for of List & Code whenever required.

   3. Ends with refrence for info.

+  4. "Move to the Top" Link in the End.

 <b>Features</b>